 Contractor shall comply with rate filing requirements imposed by Health Insurance Regulators, including, those set forth under Insurance Code § 10181 et seq. (if Contractor is an insurer regulated by CDI) or Health and Safety Code § 1385 et seq. (if Contractor is a licensed HCSP regulated by DMHC) and as applicable, other laws, rules and regulations.

-3.5.2 Individual Exchange Rates
+3.5.2 Covered California for Small Business Exchange Rates